wso2/k8s-api-operator/README.md

     wso2apim   NodePort   10.0.39.192   <none>        8280:32004/TCP,8243:32003/TCP,9763:32002/TCP,9443:32001/TCP   114s
     ```

     **_Note:_** To access the API portal, add host mapping entry to the /etc/hosts file.
-As we have exposed the API portal service in Node Port type, you can use the IP address of any Kubernetes node.
+As we have exposed
+    the API portal service in Node Port type, you can use the IP address of any Kubernetes node.

     ```
-    <Any K8s Node IP>  wso2apim
+    <ANY_K8S_NODE_IPP>  wso2apim
     ```

     - For Docker for Mac use "127.0.0.1" for the K8s node IP